luisquintanilla/mlnet-workshop/labs/07-mlops.md

       run: dotnet run --project TrainConsole.csproj.csproj
 ```

 Your workflow file should now look as below.
-The GitHub action should take a couple of minutes to complete, and if all is setup correctly be successfull.
+The GitHub action should take a couple of minutes to complete, and if all is setup correctly be successful.

 ```
 name: .NET Core